Sales channel strategy: your complete guide

 Channel sales bring in business in three ways:

-The relationships that give rise to these opportunities are often quite complex, and their study has given rise to new terms like reverse channel, direct distribution, and intermediary networks.
+The relationships that give rise to these opportunities are often quite complex.
+Their study has given rise to new terms like reverse channel, direct distribution, and intermediary networks.

 Selling through intermediaries or intermediary networks